 - Students must perform all items on the equipment competency checklist in order to be considered competent in the use of radiographic equipment.

 - Students failing to perform all items on the competency checklist will meet with a clinical instructor.
 The clinical instructor will re-demonstrate the equipment with emphasis on areas of deficiency.
 Students will be given subsequent opportunities to demonstrate competency in the use of radiographic equipment during the first semester.

-Students must score a minimum grade of 85 on each clinical evaluation.
+- Students must score a minimum average grade of 85 percent.

 Clinical labs correlate with the Radiographic Procedures I & II classes.
 Upon completion of classroom instruction of a specific radiographic procedure, clinical instructors correlate the information with a clinical lab.
 The following outlines the procedure for clinical correlation:

 - A specific radiographic procedure is taught in the classroom.
 As an example: Chest Radiography Lecture